HomeJourneyBook/Homes-journey-archive/Tavern/Gate.md

 <img src="Xuqtr.png" style="float: left; margin-right: 16px; margin-bottom: 8px; width: 400px;" alt="Xuqtr">
 Xuitqr appear as towering, imposing figures crowned with masses of twisting tentacles, resembling a living crown of roots or exposed nerves.
 At the center of their bodies lies a vast black void — an absolute rupture within reality itself.

 >_“They do not speak.
 They do not move.
-And yet — they see everything.”_
+And yet — they see everything.”_{: .warning }

 Nuthqir are Gates of silent judgment and all-encompassing perception.
 They stand as ancient sentinels, combining overwhelming organic presence with something entirely incomprehensible.
 Those who stare into the black emptiness within their chest for too long begin to feel their own essence slowly unfolding before something infinitely attentive and detached.